Research

 Compartmentalized Computation : Modules in the Brain

 The brain is composed of interconnected regions that perform specialized functions.
-Strokes and other brain traumas in addition to fMRI studies in humans and widefield imaging studies in mice have provided an increasingly detailed map of the distinct functions across cortical areas.
+Strokes and other brain traumas in addition to fMRI studies in humans and widefield imaging studies in mice provide an increasingly detailed map of the distinct functions across brain areas.
 However, there is a weak theoretical framework for what it means when we say two brain regions ‘interact’.
 Additionally, it is unclear what advantages are provided for neural networks through compartmentalized processing.
-In order to develop hypotheses for how modular networks perform computations, we train artificial neural networks with sparse connections between interacting layers of recurrent neural networks.
+In order to develop hypotheses for how modular networks perform computations, we train artificial neural networks with neural data informed architectures and reverse engineer these systems.